makersacademy/alexa-ruby-course/modules/4/walkthrough.md

 end
 ```

 Our test now passes.
-We can replace the JSON in `server.rb` with our new design, and test the 'Hello World' application in the Service Simulator: it works!
+We can replace the minimal response JSON in `server.rb` with our new design, and test the 'Hello World' application in the Service Simulator: it works!

 ### Refactoring